kirokikyabaathai-ux/yash/supabase/config/README.md

 # Supabase Configuration

-This directory contains Row-Level Security (RLS) policy definitions and seed data scripts for the Solar CRM system.
+This directory contains Row-Level Security (RLS) policy definitions and seed data scripts for the YAS Natural system.

 ## Files